cloudflare/workers-sdk/packages/kv-asset-handler/README.md

 ### Example

-This package could be used in conjunction with other workers that implement `condition` and `handler`, but this simple example is a simple asset server.
+This package could be used in conjunction with other workers that implement `condition` and `handler`, but this example is an asset server.
 It checks for the existence of a value in KV, and returns it if it's there, and returns a 404 if it is not.
 It also serves index.html from `/`.

 ```js
   const subworkers = [new AssetWorker()];